 HMS Hector 1782 – an epic of leadership and survival

-In another article on this site (see link at the end of this item) we meet Captain Henry Inman (1762 –1809), a noted frigate commander who was in overall command of operations off Dunkirk in 1800 in which the French frigate Désirée was captured in dramatic circumstances.
+In a recent blog we met Captain Henry Inman (1762 –1809), a noted frigate commander who was in overall command of operations off Dunkirk in 1800 in which the French frigate Désirée was captured in dramatic circumstances.
 (Click here to read that blog if you missed it previously).
 This ship was commissioned into the Royal Navy and Inman was to command her at the Battle of Copenhagen in the following year.
-A man of great ability, Inman’s career was to be dogged by ill health and he died before achieving his full potential.
+Though a man of great ability, Inman’s career was to be dogged by ill health and he died before achieving his full potential.
 His most impressive achievement was however in his youth – he was only twenty years old at the time – and it was characterised by leadership and seamanlike skills of the highest order.
 This was when he brought HMS Hector through a nightmare of battle and shipwreck – without him, some 200 lives might almost certainly have been lost.

-Promoted to lieutenant in 1780, after surviving two separate shipwrecks, Inman, on shore duty in the West Indies in April 1782 and thereby missed participation in the large fleet action, The Battle of the Saintes, off Dominica in April 1782.
+Promoted to lieutenant in 1780, Inman had already survived two separate shipwrecks.
+He was on shore duty in the West Indies in April 1782 and thereby missed participation in the large fleet action, The Battle of the Saintes, off Dominica .
 This had culminated in a crushing British victory over the French.
 In the course of this engagement the French “74” line-of-battle ship Hector was captured.
 Though badly damaged in the action she was commissioned into the Royal Navy as HMS Hector.
 Under the command of Captain John Bourchier (approx. 1755 – 1819) she was ordered to return to Britain.
 Henry Inman joined her as First Lieutenant.
-Getting the battered Hector seaworthy for the Atlantic crossing involved removal of 22 of her guns and replacement of her masts with shorter ones, presumably so as not to over-strain her hull.
+Getting the battered HMS Hector seaworthy for the Atlantic crossing involved removal of 22 of her guns and replacement of her masts with shorter ones, presumably so as not to over-strain her hull.
 Her crew was significantly short-handed, some 300 men, many of whom were invalids.
 In normal circumstances a ship of this size would carry a crew of 500 to 700 men and it is therefore obvious that her fighting ability was very seriously impaired.
 She sailed in late August, none on board suspecting that she would have to survive a violent hurricane that was to spell doom for other survivors of the Saintes Battle and killing over 3500 men.

 The “74” HMS Theseus surviving a hurricane in 1804